 Tom takes a crypto-backed loan to pay his daughter's school fees and settle some bills.
 Tom is not obligated to pay taxes while withdrawing the funds, repaying the money, or paying interest.

 In contrast, Harold is short on working capital in his grocery business, so he takes a crypto loan.
 While Harold can cash out the loan without creating a tax event, the fund is an investment loan.
-Consequently, the interest payment on Harold's loan is subject to tax payment.
+Consequently, the interest payment on Harold's loan is subject to tax.
 Moreover, any profits from investment loans attract personal income tax.

 Note that another taxable event occurs if either Harold or Tom cannot repay their loans.
 Going back to Tom's example, he takes a $15,000 loan and uses 0.5 BTC as collateral when Bitcoin was worth $60,000.
 Unfortunately, the value of Bitcoin drops to $40,000, putting Tom's loan at a 75% loan-to-value ratio.